 (d) The name and contact information of the person attesting to compliance with this paragraph.

 7. To require the owner or owner's designee of a vacation rental or short-term rental to display the local regulatory permit number or license number, if any, on each advertisement for a vacation rental or short-term rental that the owner or owner's designee maintains.
-A city or town that does not require a local regulatory permit or license may require the owner or owner's designee of a vacation rental or short-term rental to display the transaction privilege tax license required by section 42-5042 on each advertisement for a vacation rental or short-term rental that the owner or owner's designee maintains.
+A city or town that does not require a local regulatory permit or license may require the owner or owner's designee of a vacation rental or short-term rental to display the transaction privilege tax license number required by section 42-5042 on each advertisement for a vacation rental or short-term rental that the owner or owner's designee maintains.

 8. To require the vacation rental or short-term rental to maintain liability insurance appropriate to cover the vacation rental or short-term rental in the aggregate of at least $500,000 or to advertise and offer each vacation rental or short-term rental through an online lodging marketplace that provides equal or greater coverage.